5588 Electronics Department Manager

 MAJOR ADMINISTRATOR Vice President for Student Affairs

-The Electronics Department Manager manages Computer Connections and Bear House Entertainment by overseeing the purchase of electronic merchandise for resale, managing inventory, and supervising daily operations and sales staff.
+The Electronics Department Manager manages Computer Connections and Bear House Entertainment, oversees the purchase of electronic, school, office, and art supply merchandise for resale, manages inventory, and supervises daily operations and sales staff.
 The Electronics Department Manager oversees, troubleshoots, and maintains technology systems for the bookstore including the Point-of-Sale and Textbook Management Systems, the video surveillance system, four servers, and employee computers.
 The Electronics Department Manager acts as manager of bookstore operations on evening shifts and some Saturdays.

 MINIMUM ACCEPTABLE QUALIFICATIONS